d34db4b3/d34db4b3.github.io-src/content/posts/rust-rest-api-i.md

 cargo run
 ```

-A beautiful "Hello, world!" is presented to us, but it is not really the subject of this article!
+A beautiful "Hello, world!" is presented to us, but it is not really the subject of this article.

 ## Adding crates

 We will need a few dependencies, notably [`axum`](https://docs.rs/axum/0.6/axum) and [`tokio`](https://docs.rs/tokio/1/tokio).
 Axum will provide most of the features required for an HTTP server (routing, HTTP protocol implementation, middlewares, etc.).
-As it takes advantages of the [`async`](https://rust-lang.github.io/async-book/) Rust features, we will also need `tokio`.
+As it takes advantages of the [`async`](https://rust-lang.github.io/async-book/) Rust features, we will also need `tokio`, which is a runtime for asynchronous applications.

 Let's add those in the `Cargo.toml` manifest file.
 To do this, insert the lines `axum = "0.6"` and `tokio = { version = "1", features = ["full"] }` to the category `[dependencies]`.
 The file then looks like